ahmadnassri/action-template-repository-sync/README.md

 This action will **automatically** detect all repositories within your account *(user or org)* that has been "initialized" from the template repository *(referred to as "dependents" in this doc)*

+> [!NOTE]
-> :fire: **NOTE** There is currently a [bug in the GitHub APIs][] preventing this action from automatically detecting dependent repositories, until this is tis resolved, please use `additional` property in the config file to manually include repositories you want to sync
+> There is currently a [bug in the GitHub APIs][] preventing this action from automatically detecting dependent repositories, until this is tis resolved, please use `additional` property in the config file to manually include repositories you want to sync

+> [!IMPORTANT]
+> MUST USE [Fine-grained Personal Access Token][], for whatever reason, Classic tokens stopped working with the "contents" scope, which is required for this action to work

 ###### `.github/workflows/template-sync.yml`